Instructions and FAQs

 All year, but are most effective in warmer weather when plants are growing quickly.
 If you are vigilant you can spot when plants are growing strongly.

-No, Cut’n’Paste™ glyphosate based gels are inactivated in the soil.
+No, Glyphosate based Cut’n’Paste™gels are inactivated in the soil.
 If you accidentally drop some gel onto the leaves of another plant snap the leaf off.
 When used as a leaf applications apply the gels onto the underside of leaves where the plant has stomata, and avoid using when it’s going to rain as heavy rain could wash some gel off onto plants underneath.
 (NB MetGel and Picloram are likely to do harm to nearby plants particularly where there is surface or soil water movement.)

-How soon after cutting a trunk or stem should Cut’n’Paste™ be applied?
+How soon after cutting a trunk or stem should Cut’n’Paste™ Weed Gels be applied?

+Immediately after cutting.
 Sap in the plant will then carry the herbicide down into the roots most effectively as it withdraws and seals the wound.
 Ensure the whole cut surface is treated and some of the surrounding bark.
 Some small plants and shrubs with thin green bark can be killed by pasting directly onto a circle around the bark of the trunk.
 Bamboo will seal its vascular system off within seconds of cutting.

-How long does Cut'n'Paste Original take to kill weeds when used on leaves?
+How long does it take to kill weeds?

+Usually a week.
 Some plants are more active than others.
 Allow several weeks for the full effect to take place.
 In cold weather or dark conditions die back will take longer.
 Plants are not born equal.
 Some grow quickly and some are very slow.
-The rate of growth will directly affect the speed of action of Paste’n’Waste and the amount of paste needed to have a fatal effect.
+The rate of growth will directly affect the speed of action of the gels and the amount of paste needed to have a fatal effect.
 Cut’n’Paste Original, Bamboo Buster and Glimax should be effective immediately with no apparent regrowth.
 MetGel may take several weeks to show an effect especially if used as a leaf treatment.

 Can the brush bottles be refilled?

-Yes, Cut’n’Paste™ products are available in larger bulk containers, 5 or 20L, with a high quality pumps for refilling bottles.
-Bottles can also be bought empty for filling from your bulk supply along with replacement brush caps.
+Yes, Cut’n’Paste™ products are available in larger bulk containers, 5 or 20L, with a high quality pump for refilling bottles.
+Bottles can also be bought empty for filling from your bulk supply along with replacement brushes.